16 Things to Do in Tillsonburg

 Tillsonburg is home to a wonderful network of trails worth exploring.
-For cyclists, the Great Trail (aka the Trans-Canada-Trail) connects Tillsonburg to several cities throughout the country and is a perfect spot for a leisurely ride.
+For cyclists, the Trans Canada Trail connects Tillsonburg to several cities throughout the country and is a perfect spot for a leisurely ride.

 The Carrol Trail offers an exciting walk with a few challenging hills along the way and views of an 1800s railway trestle along the way.
 Ending (or starting) in Coronation park, consider packing a picnic to enjoy on-site.

 Participark is a short trail that is a wonderful spot to enjoy on a nice spring, summer or fall day.
 Running along a babbling creek, Participark is a lush lawn, swings for the kids and a path that runs right through it.
 You can even hike the hill on-site and right up into the downtown!

 Where: 264 Tillson Ave.
 Tillsonburg, ON.
 (View Map)